 The little shapes at the ends of the lines are identical at top and bottom, but are not the same on each line.

 Now we can present the information in a table:

 |Shape||Four sided, symmetrical main shape||Lines with same object at each end||Lines through corners||Lines intersect at ninety degrees|

-As usual, it’s crazy to expect your child to write a table out during a test; this has to be used to explain things to a child who does not understand but one who can pass this sort of test will need to be able to do everything mentally after a while.
+As usual, it’s crazy to expect your child to write a table out during a test; this has to be used to explain things to a child who does not understand, but anyone who can pass this sort of test will need to be able to do everything mentally after a while.

 Always tell your child to pick the obvious over the obscure.
 There is usually something quite clear-cut which will just need finding.
-If in doubt, use any apparent information, however obscure.
+If in doubt, use any apparent information, however obscure it sems.

 So, now you know all there is to know about Similar Shapes questions in the exam and, more importantly, how to answer them.
 It’s time to try some practise questions out.
 We have 7 Similar Shapes questions on the Education Quizzes site.
 Go through each one with your child and, if they have any difficulties, show them the techniques we’ve taught you here.